kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 **Description:** Submit the feedback form below indicating that you have completed the challenge. **If you do not submit the feedback form, it will be considered that you did not participate during the orientation.**

-1. Each squad member should submit <a href="https://forms.gle/JQ73bg8pMxLyTtnB7">**this form** </a>
+1. Each squad member should submit <a href="https://forms.gle/JQ73bg8pMxLyTtnB7" target="_blank">**this form** </a>

-2. After each member has submitted the form above, your scribe should get the link to the website and share it in the <a href="https://discord.com/channels/866676763450933258/936572023319195658"> #random </a>channel saying "Squad # has completed all the challenges."
+2. After each member has submitted the form above, your scribe should get the link to the website and share it in the <a href="https://discord.com/channels/866676763450933258/936572023319195658" target="_blank"> #random </a>channel saying "Squad # has completed all the challenges."

 Once this is done, the community orientation leaderboard will be updated with your Squad name